m-alani/pitch-perfect/README.md

 The app was built following Udacity's "Intro to iOS Development" course.
 You can find the course through [this link](https://www.udacity.com/course/intro-to-ios-app-development-with-swift--ud585)
-Digital assets & images are provided with course by Udacity.
+Digital assets & images are provided with the course by Udacity.

 -----